Title Loan Laws And Disclosures For Each State

 Tennessee

 The Tennessee Title Pledge Act permits car title loans up to $2,500.
-The loan term limit is 30 days when a borrower can automatically renew.
-On the third renewal, the borrower has to pay 5% of the original amount plus fees and interest.
+The loan term limit is 30 days, during which a borrower can automatically renew.
+At the third renewal, the borrower must pay 5% of the original amount, plus any applicable fees and interest.

-Tennessee title loans can only have a 2% monthly interest rate, and lenders can charge up to 1/5 of the loan’s original fees.
+Title loans in Tennessee are subject to a 2% monthly interest rate, and lenders may charge up to 1/5 of the loan’s original amount in fees.

 Texas

 Texas allows car title loans with no cap on the maximum loan amount.
-As of 2025, there are no limits on fees or interest rates for most personal loans within the state.
-Single-payment and installment loans are allowed, although the loan can be at most 180 days.
+As of 2025, there are no limits on fees or interest rates for most loans offered by a state-licensed lender.
+Single-payment advances and installment loans are permitted in Texas, provided the loan term does not exceed 180 days.

 Utah

-In 2003, the state legislature in Utah passed House Bill 189, which amended the Financial Institutes Act.
-Under this, title lenders are regulated.
-The title lender has to register with the state and post the interest or fees charged in connection with a loan following the Truth in Lending requirements.
+In 2004, the state legislature passed House Bill 189, which fully regulated title loan companies in the state of Utah.
+The title lender must register with the state and post the interest or fees charged in connection with a loan, in accordance with the Truth in Lending requirements.

 Only one loan can be provided up to the fair market value of a vehicle at a time.
 The loan may be renewed, and the interest rate or costs aren’t capped.

-If the lender repossesses a car, the borrower gets the surplus, if there is any, from the sale proceeds.
-Utah law requires that a lender verify a borrower’s ability to repay the loan, and only one loan is allowed per vehicle.
-Rollovers without a request from the borrower are also prohibited.
+If the lender repossesses a car, the borrower receives any surplus from the sale proceeds.
+Utah law requires lenders to verify a borrower’s ability to repay the loan, and only one loan is permitted per vehicle.
+Rollovers without a borrower’s request are also prohibited.

 Vermont